pagopa/terraform-azurerm-v3/azure_devops_agent/README.md

 By default, this module creates a ScaleSet using Ubuntu22.04, without using os disk encryption, and providing SSH access using a generated ssh key

+additional parameters allow you to create VM SS using:

+- standard image (provided by az marketplace)
+- custom image (previously built and stored on the same resource group of the SS)
+- shared image (previously built and stored on a Shared Image Gallery, even in a different subscription, if enabled)

+with:

+- no extensions (the SS will start with the VM image, plain and simple)
+- with provided extension (the VM will run the extension provided at startup)
+- with custom extension (the VM will run the extension you wrote at startup)

 ```hcl
 resource "azurerm_resource_group" "azdo_rg" {
   count    = var.enable_azdoa ?
 1 : 0